Thermal quench of a dynamical QCD model in an external electric field: Introduction

 The organization of the paper is as follows: In section~\ref{sec2}, a brief review of the standard confinement/deconfinement phase transition of the Einstein-Maxwell-dilaton model of \cite{Dudal:2017max} is presented.
 In section~\ref{sec3}, the stationary current flow of this dynamical holographic QCD model in the presence of a constant external electric field is studied in terms of the electric field strength and temperature for different chemical potential and charge density values.
-In section~\ref{sec4}, the response of the holographic model to a time dependent electric field is investigated via the equilibration time, computed in terms of the electric field strength for different temperatures and chemical potential values.
+In section~\ref{sec4}, the response of the holographic model to a time-dependent electric field is investigated in terms of the electric field strength, temperature, and chemical potential values.
 Also, this dynamical process is studied in the fast quench and slow quench regimes in terms of the characteristic time scale $k$.
-Finally, we summarize and compare the results with those obtained from other models in section~\ref{sec5}.
+Finally, we summarize our results in section~\ref{sec5}.